Revanthkumar73/Proff-of-Concepts/CAPSTONE/CASE_STUDY/Datasets/Readme.txt

   the data exceeds the memory available in the free plan.
 (Note: The datasets have a different name because Cyclistic is a fictional company.
   For the purposes of this case study, the datasets are appropriate and will enable you to answer the business questions.

+⍟ Data License : The data has been made available by Motivate International Inc. under this license mentioned https://divvybikes.com/data-license-agreement.